FAQ Relating to the Corona Virus

 The CBS Virtual Student Office will continue to be exclusively available for our College Program Participants during regular office hours (CEST) using Microsoft Teams or by appointment if you need assistance outside of these times.
 Should you have suggestions regarding specific needs from your side, please feel free to contact us.

 Find more information on our Virtual Student Office.

-1. How can I reach the Accommodation Office during the pandemic?
+1. How can I reach the Accommodation Office?

-We are still there for you during the office hours from Monday to Friday between 8:30 am to 12:00 pm and 1:30 pm to 5:00 pm.
+We are there for you during the regular office hours from Monday to Friday between 8:30 am to 12:00 pm and 1:30 pm to 5:00 pm.